pbenner/tfbayes/README.md

 	name      -> [a-zA-Z][a-zA-Z0-9]*
 	distance  -> -?{[0-9]}+("."{[0-9]}*)?

 The grammar shows that trees are not required to have binary branching points.
-However, thee root is expected to have three nodes attached to it, i.e. trees are required to have the structure of unrooted trees.
-The third node attached to a leaf is required to be a leaf, similar to the convention of MrBayes.
+However, thee root is expected to have at least three nodes attached to it, i.e. trees are required to have the structure of unrooted trees.
+The last node attached to the root is required to be a leaf, similar to the convention of MrBayes.